Lead organisation

 Project description

-The Hamble Brook project has transformed one of the Chilterns’ winterbourne chalk streams, reinstating natural form, function, and connectivity to a river system untouched for more than 140 years.
-Over 18 months, a collaborative team of landowners, the Chilterns Chalk Stream Project (CCSP), the Environment Agency, National Trust, and contractors worked hand-in-hand to deliver the UK’s largest winterbourne restoration to date.
+The Hamble Brook project has transformed part of one of the Chilterns’ winterbourne chalk streams, reinstating natural form, function, and connectivity to a river system untouched for more than 140 years.
+Over 18 months, the Chilterns Chalk Stream Project (CCSP) brought together the Environment Agency, National Trust, R.J.
+Bull Ltd, and local landowners to deliver work on more than 16% of the river’s length.
+This landmark effort stands as one of the largest winterbourne restoration projects ever undertaken in England, setting a new standard for what collaboration can achieve.

 The work has re-naturalised 1,100m of chalk stream and 200m of connecting channels, reshaped online and offline ponds, removed two former weirs, and created two backwater sites.
-The project also delivered 2,500m² of new wetland, planted 60 native trees, and improved 400m of riparian connectivity.
-Seven MoRPh survey sites have been established, and links with Nottingham Trent University are supporting ongoing dry-bed monitoring.
+The project also delivered 2,500m² of new wetland, planted 60 native trees, and improved riparian connectivity along its length.
+Citizen Scientists are collecting Riverfly and Modular River (MoRPh) survey data, a long-term monitoring regime for the riparian landscape is being established and, with the support of Nottingham Trent University we are exploring how best to undertake dry-bed sampling.

 The Hamble Brook restoration has been a journey of vision, planning, and hands-on delivery: